amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 As a first step, I decided to convert the images to grayscale because ...

 Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]
+For this traffic sign classification project, color information is essential for accurate classification.
+Thus, I did not convert the data into grayscale.
+I use the orginal RGB images.

+While the range of intensity has obvious impacton optimization operation in training step.
+Normalization step is desired.
-I normalize the image data using cv2.normalize() function to obtain zero mean and equal variance images `(cell 8 & 9)`.
+Thus, I normalize the image data using cv2.normalize() function to obtain zero mean and equal variance images `(cell 8 -- 10)`.
 The comparison between the orginal and normalized one is shown in the following figure:

 ![alt text][image2.5]

-As a last step, I shuffle the image data by
+As the very early step, I already shuffle the training data by shuffle() in `cell 2`.

 ```
 from sklearn.utils import shuffle

 X_train, y_train = shuffle(X_train, y_train)
 ```

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following

 3.2 Define model architecture
 As the problem (traffic sign classfication) is a typical image recognition problem, it's the best to try CNN-based network model.
 As the problem task only involes 43 classes and around 30,000 training images, very deep CNN models such as VGG/Inception/ResNet are not suitable.
 For simplicity and effectiveness, I choose the model based on LeNet 5.